widgetti/ipyvuetify/docs/advanced_usage.rst

 Responsive Layout
 -----------------

-When making dashbords with Voilà you can change the layout depending on the users screen size.
+When making dashboards with Voilà you can change the layout depending on the user's screen size.
 This is done with a `grid system <https://v2.vuetifyjs.com/en/components/grids/>`_.
 For example on a laptop (breakpoint md) you could fit two elements next to each other while on a smartphone (defined with 'cols' as default) you would want one element to take up the full width: